helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 When you're using the SSH URL you'll be connecting to GitHub via SSH.
 In order to do this, you'll need to have a SSH key registered with your GitHub account.
 We will go into this later.

 When you use this method, the git remote that's saved in your local git repository will be in the following format.
-I'm using this currently Github repository as an example.
+I'm using this currently GitHub repository as an example.
 ```
 git@github.com:helenyip2/Example-Tutorials.git
 ```